MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbprint/ni-usbprint-ioctl_usbprint_get_protocol.md

 ## -description

-TBD
+Retrieve the current printer protocol code of the USB printer interface.

 ## -ioctlparameters

 ### -input-buffer

-TBD
+Null

 ### -input-buffer-length

-TBD
+0

 ### -output-buffer

-TBD
+Pointer to a DWORD

 ### -output-buffer-length

-TBD

-### -in-out-buffer

-### -inout-buffer-length
+sizeof(DWORD)

 ### -status-block

 Irp->IoStatus.Status is set to STATUS_SUCCESS if the request is successful.
 Otherwise, Status to the appropriate error condition as a NTSTATUS code.

 For more information, see [NTSTATUS Values](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/ntstatus-values).

 ## -remarks